 All documents must reflect the applicant’s name and a physical address in Texas.
 Except for a valid driver’s license or other state-issued identification card, additional residency documentation is not required at the time of purchase or while hunting or fishing.

-See also How to Fix and Rebuild Your WMI Repository: A Comprehensive Guide
+See also How to Fix a Corrupted Flash Drive: Step-by-Step Guide

 Exceptions to the ID Requirement